KazBarker/SP25_DS5111_nrg6cb/ERD/ERD_report.md

 * **Gainers**: Contains all stock symbols that appear anywhere within the gainers data, as well as a count of the number of times each symbol has appeared.

-* **Gainer Details**: Contains the primary keys from Sources, Downloads, and Gainers as well as the specific data associated with a particular gainer instance (price, price change, and price percent change)
+* **Gainer Details**: Contains the primary keys from Sources, Downloads, and Gainers as well as the specific data associated with a particular gainer instance (price, price change, and price percent change) parsed from the downloaded gainers csv files.

 ## Summary